 No hablo español muy bien, ¿puede hablar más despacio?

 I don’t speak Spanish very well, could you speak slower?

 And that’s it.
 There’s no doubt that one or more of these phrases will come in handy at some point, so be sure to practice them.

 BEFORE YOU GO

-You can get the My Spanish Phrasebook app which contains these phrases and over 1900+ useful phrases for travel and conversation.
+You can get the My Spanish Phrasebook app which contains over 1900+ useful phrases for travel, conversation and everyday situations.